 One of the best benefits of the Delta SkyMiles program is the same day flight changes.
 As a Diamond, you have the ability to not only change flight schedule but alter your origination/destination airport as long as they are serving the same metropolitan area — called a “co-terminal”.
-Co-terminals are not widely known, but very useful when rebooking travel.
+Co-terminals are not widely known outside of frequent fliers, but very useful when rebooking travel.
 Below is the complete list of co-terminals for Delta Air Lines.

 Usage scenarios for co-terminal bookings

-Say your attending a business meeting in Chicago and your flight back is ay 7:00pm out of ORD.
-If your meeting finishes earlier, you can look for availability on earlier flights at any co-terminal airport in that metropolitan area.
+You’re attending a business meeting in Chicago and your flight back is at 7:00pm out of ORD.
+If your meeting finishes earlier, you can look for availability on earlier flights at any co-terminal airport in that metropolitan area, in this case ORD or MWD.

 Co-terminal airports